DCASE-REPO/dcase2018_baseline/task5/README.md

     ├── README.md               # This file
     └── requirements.txt        # External module dependencies

 By default, the code is set to `development mode`.
 In development mode results are acquired in 4-fold cross-validation based fashion.
 This mode is used for developing your system.
 The code provides an option to change to `evaluation mode` which then uses the full [development dataset](https://zenodo.org/record/1247102) to train a model to be tested on the evaluation dataset.
-The option for `evaluation mode` is available in the configuration file (`eval_mode: True/False`) but it is not yet fully supported.
-Once the evaluation set is released, we'll release an extension of this baseline.
+The option for `evaluation mode` is available in the configuration file (`eval_mode: True/False`).

 ### Feature/Machine Learning parameters